natalie-lang/natalie/README.md

 Natalie is a work-in-progress, compiled, object-oriented language resembling Ruby.

 It provies an ahead-of-time compiler using C and gcc/clang as the backend.
-Also, the language has an REPL that performs incremental compilation.
+Also, the language has a REPL that performs incremental compilation.

 There is much work left to do before this is useful.
 Please let me know if you want to help!